cybertec-postgresql/pg_show_plans/README.md

 # pg_show_plans

 `pg_show_plans` is a module which shows the query plans of all currently running SQL statements.
-This is implemented based on [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html).

-You can select the output format of plans: JSON or TEXT.
+You can select the output format of plans: TEXT or JSON.

-This module supports PostgreSQL 12 beta 2 or earlier.
+This module supports PostgreSQL versions from 9.1 to 12.

 ### Note
 When the server starts, pg_show_plans makes a hashtable  on the shared-memory in order to temporarily store query plans.